CORE-GATECH-GROUP/serpent-tools/docs/develop/git.rst

 On the release page, a more detail list of changes, such as pull requests and issues closed, should be listed.

-In the future, python installers such as
-`python wheels <https://pythonwheels.com/>`_ can be built by running ``python setup.py bdist_wheel``.
-These can be manually uploaded to the release page, or the `python package index <https://pypi.python.org/pypi>`_ for users who only want the python files without examples or documentation.
 Before and after a release, the project version number should be updated in the following places: